dis-unige/eahil2022/README.md

 ## Methods

-Sets of records based on OG (enhanced organization) field searches for the University of B and for Institution A will be retrieved and parsed using Python2 or R3.
-A methodology for cleaning up the parsed set of records will be determined, implemented, and reported.
+Sets of records based on OG (enhanced organization) field searches for the University of B and for Institution A will be retrieved and parsed using Python or R. A methodology for cleaning up the parsed set of records will be determined, implemented, and reported.
 Parsed and cleaned data from this initial process will be correlated with data from other sources of information (for e.g., CrossRef) to find answers to questions that go beyond what analysing Web of Science records alone can provide.

 ## Results